 As a homeowner, you can borrow money from your home without having to remortgage.
-A second charge mortgage allows you to access funds that you can use for all manner of reasons, such as carrying out home improvements, consolidating debts or paying for the holiday of a lifetime.
+A second charge mortgage allows you to access funds that you can use for all manner of reasons.
+These can include carrying out home improvements, consolidating debts or paying for the holiday of a lifetime, for example.

 What is a second charge mortgage?